The amount of tint present in a paint determines its color.

 For example, to make pink look more vibrant add some red.
 Or for making your yellow paint more impressive you can add a bit of orange.

-This will brighten up the color and will make it look intense when applied on walls.
+This will brighten up the color and will make it look intense when applied to walls.

 Few Additional Tips When Tinting a Paint